paladin-of-code/paladin-of-code/README.md

 ---

 ## 🚀 Current Mission
-Building intelligent and adaptive digital experiences that merge gameplay, AI and user experience.
+Building adaptive and intelligent gameplay systems powered by AI.

 ---

 ## 🎯 Vision
 Create games and applications that think, adapt and evolve.